Friday, June 24, 2016

 1 cup packed picked basil leaves

 1/4 to 1/3 cup seasoned *rice vinegar, to taste

 pinch cayenne pepper

-pinch of freshly ground black pepper to taste
+salt and freshly ground black pepper to taste

 *If using regular rice vinegar, season to taste with salt and sugar.
 You can also use white wine or sherry vinegar, and do the same.